 For the purpose of comparability across countries, we constructed figure 4 and Table 3 with US direct investment positions measured at current cost.
-This brings down the overall US valuation loss between 2007:4 and 2008:4 from -\$2,069bn when using direct investment at market value as in Table 1 and 2, to -\$863bn.11.
+This brings down the overall US valuation loss between 2007:4 and 2008:4 from \$2,069bn when using direct investment at market value as in Table 1 and 2, to \$863bn.13

 A number of important features emerge from the data.
-First, the simple proposition that the US suffered a valuation loss while other countries gained uniformly is not supported by the data.
-The Euro area, mainland China and Switzerland all experienced sizeable losses, of \$185bn, \$158bn and \$53bn respectively whereas the U.K (\$542bn), Russia (\$317bn), Brazil (\$292bn) and emerging Asia (\$245bn) were the main net beneficiaries.
-Taken together, the countries of our sample -outside the US- experienced a positive wealth transfer of \$1,145bn exceeding the \$863bn losses of the U.S, the difference being attributed to the rest of the world.
+First, the simple proposition that all countries benefited from the US valuation losses is not supported by the data.
+The Euro area, mainland China and Switzerland all experienced sizeable losses, of \$185bn, \$158bn and \$53bn respectively whereas the UK (\$542bn), Russia (\$317bn), Brazil (\$292bn) and emerging Asia (\$245bn) were the main net beneficiaries.
+Taken together, the countries of our sample -outside the US- experienced a positive wealth transfer of \$1,145bn exceeding the \$863bn losses of the U.S., the difference being attributed to the rest of the world.